buildbot/buildbot/master/docs/developer/mq.rst

 The connector API is quite simple.
 It is loosely based on AMQP, although simplified because there is only one exchange (see :ref:`queue-schema`).

-All messages include a "topic", which is a string describing the content of the message, suitable for filtering.
+All messages include a "routing key", which is a tuple of *7-bit ascii* strings describing the content of the message.
+By convention, the first element of the tuple gives the type of the data in the message.
+The last element of the tuple describes the event represented by the message.
+The remaining elements of the tuple describe attributes of the data in the message that may be useful for filtering; for example, buildsets may usefully be filtered on buildsetids.
 The topics and associated message types are described below in :ref:`message-schema`.

+Filters are also specified with tuples.
+For a filter to match a routing key, it must have the same length, and each element of the filter that is not None must match the corresponding routing key element exactly.

 .. py:class:: MQConnector